vmware-archive/cbapi/client_apis/README.md

 *Supports*:: `GET`

 ##### Parameters:
 - `q`: REQUIRED Query string.
-Accepts the same data as the search box on the Process Search page.  `TODO`: link to query syntax doc
+Accepts the same data as the search box on the Process Search page.
+See https://github.com/carbonblack/cbapi/blob/master/client_apis/docs/query_overview.pdf
 - `rows`: OPTIONAL Return this many rows, 10 by default.
 - `start`: OPTIONAL Start at this row, 0 by default.
 - `sort`: OPTIONAL Sort rows by this field and order.  `last_update desc` by default.